networkinss/joaswizard/README.md

 Example:
 `java -jar joaswizard-*.jar pet-oas.yaml petSample.yaml pet name`

+## Library usage

+Simply define an object of the class InputParameter.
+Use any of the public methods of the class Joaswizard.

 ## Template adjustment
 To fill in your own details into the info section just adjust the file src/main/resources/crud.yaml accordingly.